Shaping the distribution of neural responses with interneurons in a recurrent circuit model: Gaussianization of natural image statistics

 \section{Gaussianization of natural image statistics}

 We apply our algorithm to the problem of efficient nonlinear encoding of natural signals, specifically oriented filter responses to visual images.\footnote{Example code for our experiments can be found at \url{https://github.com/dlipshutz/shaping}.} Redundancy reduction theories posit that early sensory systems transform natural signal into neural representations with reduced statistical redundancies \citep{attneaveinformational1954,barlowpossible1961,simoncelli2001natural}.
-In support of this hypothesis, early sensory representations exhibit far less spatial and temporal correlations than natural signals \citep{dan1996efficient,pitkow2012decorrelation} and methods such as linear ICA have been used to derive optimal representations of natural signals that are approximately matched to early sensory neuron responses \citep{bell1997independent,olshausen1996emergence,lewicki2002efficient}.
+In support of this hypothesis, early sensory representations exhibit far less spatial and temporal correlation than natural signals \citep{dan1996efficient,pitkow2012decorrelation} and methods such as linear ICA have been used to derive optimal representations of natural signals that are approximately matched to early sensory neural properties \citep{bell1997independent,olshausen1996emergence,lewicki2002efficient}.

 Linear whitening and ICA transforms can eliminate simple forms of statistical dependency, but their responses exhibit higher-order statistical dependencies when applied to natural signals \citep{wegmann1990statistical}, suggesting that sensory systems can more efficiently represent natural signals by implementing nonlinear transforms.
 Consistent with this, nonlinear phenomenological models of neural responses (e.g., divisive normalization \citep{heeger_normalization_1992,carandini2012normalization}) effectively reduce these higher-order statistical dependencies \citep{schwartz_natural_2001,lyu2011dependency}.
 However, the circuit mechanisms that support these \textit{nonlinear} transformations are unknown.